 The Rise of STDs Among Millennials

 With young adults blossoming in an era where casual sex is the norm, it’s no surprise that the number of people diagnosed with sexually transmitted diseases (STDs) and sexually transmitted infections (STIs) has risen.
 The rise of STDs has shot up primarily from the lack of using condoms for protection and as a result of many adults being unaware that they even have an STD or STI.
+For that reason, it is highly important to learn the difference between STDs and STIs as that knowledge will help in the process of prevention and treatment.

 Another factor in this issue is the prevalence of illicit prostitution in the United States.
 Countries that have legalized regulated prostitution have seen a decrease in STDs being spread from that outlet.
 It’s time to educate ourselves about just how common STDs and STIs have become in this day and age and how to stay safe.